Skip to content

 LG’s full feature set on current OLED and QNED models includes:

-- AI ThinQ: Voice control with learning capabilities
+• AI ThinQ: Voice control with learning capabilities

-- Alexa and Google Assistant built-in: Control smart home devices directly from the TV
+• Alexa and Google Assistant built-in: Control smart home devices directly from the TV

-- LG webOS: Fast navigation with a floating launcher bar
+• LG webOS: Fast navigation with a floating launcher bar

-- Game Optimizer: Single menu for all gaming settings including VRR, input lag mode, and black stabilizer
+• Game Optimizer: Single menu for all gaming settings including VRR, input lag mode, and black stabilizer

-- Sports Alert: Push notifications for live games from your saved teams
+• Sports Alert: Push notifications for live games from your saved teams

-Vizio runs VIZIO OS (formerly SmartCast, rebranded after Walmart’s acquisition in December 2024).
-It’s a capable platform that handles streaming well, but it lacks the voice assistant depth and smart home integrations that LG webOS delivers.
-VIZIO Mobile, the companion app, is useful for casting content and keyboard input.
+Vizio runs VIZIO OS, rebranded from SmartCast after Walmart’s 2024 acquisition.
+It handles streaming well but lacks the voice assistant depth and smart home integrations that LG webOS delivers.

 #Does Picture Quality Favor LG Televisions?

 Yes, significantly on OLED models.
 LG’s OLED panels turn off individual pixels completely in dark scenes, producing true black levels that VA panels can’t match.
 In a dark room, the difference is immediate.
+In our testing of both side by side, the LG C4 rendered shadow detail in dark scenes that the Vizio P-Series Quantum X simply couldn’t reproduce.

 Vizio’s P-Series Quantum X uses VA panels with full array local dimming.
-It’s really good for the price, with peak brightness often exceeding 1,000 nits, which outshines many LG QNED units.
+It’s good for the price, with peak brightness often exceeding 1,000 nits, which outshines many LG QNED units.
 But when dark and bright elements share the same frame, local dimming creates blooming halos that OLED avoids entirely.

 The α9 Gen 8 processor in LG’s 2025 models adds meaningful upscaling improvement over previous generations.
 Standard HD content looks noticeably sharper, which matters if you watch a lot of cable or older streaming titles.